howlsocial/howldocs/docs/howl-basics/daos.md

 click on the thumbs down icon to vote no

-click on the three dotted menu and click the **vote: abastain** button to vote no
+click on the three dotted menu and click the **Vote: Abstain** button to vote abstain

 ![image](/img/dao/proposal-vote.png)